 Factor 3: Driving youths and young adults out of the churches:

 Conservative Christian denominations are currently suffering a major loss of membership among older teens and young adults.
 Some major causes are that members in this age range reject their faith group's teachings on human sexuality and other scientific topics like origins of the Earth and the rest of the universe.

 Many former church members feel uncomfortable being affiliated with a faith group that teaches discrimination against women, lesbians, gays, bisexuals, transsexuals, transgender persons, and/or other minorities.
-If Protect Religious Freedom Initiative succeeds in their goals, one end result may be an accelerated loss of teen and young adult members by fundamentalist and other evangelical, Mormon, Roman Catholic, and other conservative Christian denominations in the state.
+If Protect Religious Freedom Initiative succeeds in their goals, one end result may be an accelerated loss of teen and young adult members by fundamentalist and other evangelical, Mormon, Roman Catholic, and other conservative Christian denominations in the country.